 A stream transports records within Decodable.
 You can add pipelines between streams that read, transform, and write records to another stream.
 Or, you can have streams write directly to another stream.
 Source connections read data from an external system and write records to a stream, while sink connections read records from a stream and write to an external system.
 Streams have a defined schema which specifies the fields that are present in its records.
 Once a stream has been defined, it can be used as input or output to any number of pipelines and connections.

 Decodable accounts come with special read-only streams called

 _events which contain metrics and an auditable history of your account’s resources.

 See Streams for more information.

-Both pipelines and connections are allocated a number of tasks that determines the resources available for processing.
+Task count determines the amount of resources available for pipelines and connections to process data.
 Tasks run in parallel, allowing processing to scale out as needed.
-Decodable's stream processing engine allocates up to the number of tasks you specify, although it may allocate fewer if it determines a task would be idle.
+Decodable allocates up to the number of tasks you specify, although it may allocate fewer if it determines a task would be idle.
 The amount of processing capacity a task can perform varies based on the size of a record, the complexity of the query, and the speed of source- and sink-connected systems.
 Typically tasks can process 2-8MiB or 1000-10,000 records per second.